DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Tooltip

+### Grid tooltips

-The default configuration of TreeGrid provides tooltips that are rendered when a user hovers over the content of a column.
-Starting from v6.5, you can hide the tooltips via setting the [](treegrid/api/treegrid_tooltip_config.md) configuration property of TreeGrid to *false*:
+The default configuration of TreeGrid provides tooltips that are rendered when a user hovers over the content of a column's cell.
+All the tooltips can be controlled via the [](treegrid/api/treegrid_tooltip_config.md) configuration property of TreeGrid.
+By default, the tooltips are enabled.
+You can disable them, by setting the config to *false*:

 ~~~js
 const treegrid = new dhx.TreeGrid("treegrid_container", {